Axion Bounds from Quantum Technology

 Even though our formalism allows to consider any combination of ALP couplings in the UV, we use a scenario with a single ALP coupling to gluons in the UV in order to illustrate our results.
 We compare constraints from the fifth forces induced by linear and quadratic ALP interactions and emphasize how quadratic interactions can lead to better sensitivity since linear ALP couplings only induce spin-dependent forces.
-The results are compared with constraints from Big Bang nucleosynthesis which is sensitive to variations in the neutron-proton mass splitting.
 The sensitivity of cavity searches with haloscopes and helioscopes is also significantly modified by taking into account quadratic ALP interactions.
 Besides a resonance induced by the conversion of a single pseudoscalar in the external magnetic field, cavities are also sensitive to the scalar interaction of two ALP fields which put constraints in a different mass range.
-Quantum clocks are one of the most sensitive probes of very light ALPs by looking for variations in fundamental constants.
+Quantum clocks are one of the most sensitive probes of very light ALPs by probing variations in fundamental constants.
 We compare the sensitivity of optical, microwave, future nuclear, and molecular clocks with cavity searches.
 For low masses, clocks are the most sensitive experiments, whereas tests of the equivalence principle and haloscopes are more sensitive for higher masses.
 For intermediate masses, mechanical resonators are competitive with haloscopes.

 Laser and atomic interferometers provide new ways to search for ALPs.
 In the case of laser interferometers, the effect of the ALP background field is to cause shifts in the length of the beamsplitter, whereas for atomic interferometers it induces a phase shift in the wavefunction.
 Both effects are induced by quadratic ALP couplings.
 Together with potential future measurements with a nuclear Th-229 clock, space-based interferometers like AEDGE are capable to significantly improve sensitivity.
 For lower masses, higher frequency LC-oscillators like DMRADIO have the potential to significantly improve over current sensitivities.
 In the case where the ALP is unrelated to dark matter, the strongest constraints are set by helioscopes and could be improved by an order of magnitude once IAXO is operational.